OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-13.md

 you shall give over to the Lord the first offspring of every womb.
 All the firstborn males of your livestock belong to the Lord.

 ## Exodus 13:13
-Redeem with a lamb every firstborn donkey, but if you do not redeem it, break its neck.
+For every firstborn donkey, substitute a lamb, but if you do not substitute it, break its neck.
 Redeem every firstborn among your sons.

 ## Exodus 13:14
 In days to come, when your son asks you, ‘What does this mean?’ say to him, ‘With a powerful hand the Lord brought us out of Egypt, out of the house of slavery.